SFTtech/openage/doc/media/openage/terrain_format_spec.md

 information on modpack identifiers and aliases see the [TODO]() docs.

 ```
-blendmask 0 "/{aoe2_base@openage}/blend0.png" 10  # absolute path with modpack identifier
+blendmask 0 "/{aoe2_base@openage}/blend0.bltable" 10 3  # absolute path with modpack identifier
-blendmask 1 "/{aoe2_base}/blend0.png" 10          # absolute path with modpack alias
+blendmask 1 "/{aoe2_base}/blend0.bltable" 10 3         # absolute path with modpack alias
 ```

 Absolute paths are the only way to reference image resources from other modpacks.

 **priority**<br>
-Decides which blending mask of the adjacent terrain textures is selected for rendering.
-The blending mask with the highest priority value will be picked.
-If two adjacent textures use blending masks with equal priority, the blending mask of the texture with a lower x coordinate value is selected.
-If the x coordinate value is also the same, the blendig mask of the texture with the lowest y coordinate is selected.
+Decides which blending table of the two adjacent terrain textures is selected.
+The table referenced by the terrain with the highest priority value will be picked.
+If two adjacent terrains have equal priority, the blending table of the terrain with a lower x coordinate value is selected.
+If the x coordinate value is also equal, the blending table of the terrain with the lowest y coordinate is selected.

 ```
 # grass.terrain
 ...
-blendmask 0 "blend0.png" 12
+blendmask 0 "blend0.bltable" 12 2
 ...

 # sand.terrain
 ...
-blendmask 0 "blend1.png" 10
+blendmask 0 "blend1.bltable" 10 3
 ...

--> grass.terrain's blending mask has a higher blending priority.
+-> grass.terrain's blending table has a higher blending priority.
-   Its blending mask is therefore used when grass.terrain and
+   Its blending table definition is therefore used when grass.terrain
-   sand.terrain are adjacent to each other.
+   and sand.terrain are adjacent to each other.
 ```

+**blend_mode**<br>
+Used for looking up the blending mask index in the blending table.

 #### Example

 ```
-blendmask 0 "blend0.png" 40
+blendmask 0 "blend0.bltable" 40 7
-blendmask 1 "./blend3.png" 10
+blendmask 1 "./blend3.bltable" 10 1
-blendmask 2 "/{aoe2_base}/blend8.png" 90
+blendmask 2 "/{aoe2_base}/blend8.bltable" 90 1
 ```